git/git.github.io/rev_news/drafts/edition-26.md

 "the existing config option will have to stay" to avoid breaking existing "exotic" setups.

-Bernhard, Michael as well as Christian Neukirchen and Werner Koch, the lead GnuPG developer, further discussed some points, but in the end it doesn't look like things will change much in this area for the foreseeable future.
+Bernhard, Michael as well as Christian Neukirchen, Peter Lebbing and Werner Koch, the lead GnuPG developer, further discussed some points, but in the end it doesn't look like things will change much in this area for the foreseeable future.

 ## Releases